brucehoff/dockerauth/README.md

 You may now make Docker commands to the registry, e.g.
 ```
+docker login 192.168.99.100:5000
 docker push 192.168.99.100:5000/username/reponame
 ```
+(You can give any user name and password when prompted to log in.)

 ## Lessons learned
 The specification implemented by the authorization service is: